SchmidtV/Ema/README.md

 If you're not able to scan the QR code, make sure your phone's camera is focusing correctly, and also make sure that the contrast on the two colors in your terminal is high enough.
 For example, WebStorm's default themes may [not have enough contrast](https://github.com/react-community/create-react-native-app/issues/49) for terminal QR codes to be scannable with the system barcode scanners that the Expo app uses.

 If this causes problems for you, you may want to try changing your terminal's color theme to have more contrast, or running Create React Native App from a different terminal.
 You can also manually enter the URL printed by the packager script in the Expo app's search bar to load it manually.

+Type adb devices  inside command prompt.
+After typing this command it will show your real phone connected to system.

+4. Type adb reverse tcp:8081 tcp:8081  in command prompt.

+5. Here you go friends, Now your react native application project is ready to run in Real Android Mobile phone.
+Just GO TO your project’s folder and initiate react-native run-android  command and your project will be automatically run into Real Android Device.